niranjankala/niranjankala.github.io/_posts/2024-01-05-redux-magic-transforming-your-react-app-into-a-state-management-marvel.md

 ## Installing Redux

-To kick off our journey, we'll install the Redux and React-Redux packages.
+We'll install the Redux and React-Redux packages to kick off our journey.
 Just a simple command in your terminal:

 ```bash
 npm install redux react-redux